-- The social worker is notified if a child subject to a child protection plan is absent without explanation. - The social worker is informed when a child subject to a child protection plan or a child in need plan moves to a new setting. - A training log is kept of all child protection training include the names of those attending.
-All staff must have regular training and updates. - Child protection records are kept securely and separately from the child's normal file.
-Records will be transferred and/or retained in keeping with the Local Authority's and NSPCC guidance. - The school attends and contributes to child protection case conferences and child in need meetings, ensuring actions are completed in a timely manner.
-The school will complete the LSCP agency report ahead of each child protection conference. - The school escalates its concerns with other agencies when a child's needs are not being met following the Local Safeguarding Children Partnership Escalation and Resolution Policy. - All members of the safeguarding team have received appropriate training; that all referrals made are quality assured and that regular safeguarding supervision is provided to the safeguarding team to monitor all decisions and actions taken and alongside the well-being of each team member. - All staff read and understand part 1 and Annex B of the DfE (2021) guidance Keeping Children Safe in Education and make available to them other key documents and guidance. - School has an appropriately trained member of staff to in order to fulfil its obligations under Operation Encompass, and that the school's commitment to Operation Encompass is known throughout the school community via the means of staff training, parental letters, posters and the school website.
+- The school has a specific safeguarding email account which is accessible by all members of the safeguarding team, and ensures that all communication of a safeguarding nature is seen and responded to by the school. - The social worker is notified if a child subject to a child protection plan is absent without explanation. - The social worker is informed when a child subject to a child protection plan or a child in need plan moves to a new setting. - A training log is kept of all child protection training including the names of those attending.
+All staff must have regular training and updates.
+Staff or volunteers who are unable to attend training will be offered the chance to receive missed training at the earliest opportunity. - Child protection records are kept securely and separately from the child's normal file.
+Records will be transferred and/or retained in keeping with the Local Authority and NSPCC guidance. - The school attends and contributes to child protection case conferences and child in need meetings, ensuring actions are completed in a timely manner.
+The school will complete the LSCP agency report ahead of each child protection conference.

+- The school escalates its concerns with other agencies when a child's needs are not being met following the Local Safeguarding Children Partnership Escalation and Resolution Policy. - All members of the safeguarding team have received appropriate training; that all referrals made are quality assured and that regular safeguarding supervision is provided to the safeguarding team to monitor all decisions and actions taken alongside the well-being of each team member. - All staff read and understand part 1 and Annex B of the DfE (2023) guidance Keeping Children Safe in Education and make available to them other key documents and guidance. - School has an appropriately trained member of staff to in order to fulfil its obligations under Operation Encompass, and that the school's commitment to Operation Encompass is known throughout the school community via the means of staff training, parental letters, posters and the school website.

-4. Safeguarding Framework
+9. Safeguarding Framework

-In addition to this child protection policy the school has procedures or policies in relation to other areas for safeguarding children including as examples:
+In addition to this child protection policy the school has procedures or policies in relation to other areas for safeguarding children including:

 - attendance

-- · administering medicines
+- administering medicines

-- · anti-bulling including cyber bullying
+- anti-bulling including cyber bullying

 - alternative and off-site provision

 - behaviour for learning

 - code of conduct for staff, governors and volunteers (guidance on safer working practices)

 - children in care (Looked After Children)

 - clubs, trips, educational visits and extended school activities

 - data protection

 - drug and substance misuse

 - disability objectives and accessibility plan

 - equal opportunities

 - emergency planning

 - evacuation and lock-down procedures

 - first aid

 - intimate care

 - managing allegations against staff and volunteers

 - mental health and wellbeing

 - on-line safety

 - risk assessments

 - safeguarding advice for visitors

 - safer recruitment practices

 - school and site security

 - sex and relationships education

 - special educational needs and disabilities

 - taking and using photographs

 - whistle-blowing

-5. Training and Induction
+10. Training and Induction